-The electronic keyboard laboratory, used for class instruction in piano, theory and improvisation, is equipped with Yamaha 88-key digital pianos; an MLC 100 Communications Center; and a variety of sequencers, tone modules and software applications.
+The electronic keyboard laboratory, used for class instruction in piano, theory and improvisation, is equipped with 16 Yamaha 88-key digital pianos, an MLC 100 Communications Center and state-of-the-art audio-visual technology.

 Student recitals and faculty and ensemble performances are digitally recorded and mastered to a CD that is acceptable for auditions, competitions and archival purposes.